-Nathan Stucky serves as Director of the Farminary Project at Princeton Theological Seminary.
+Nathan Stucky, MDiv '10, PhD '13, serves as director of The Farminary Project at Princeton Theological Seminary.
 He grew up on a farm in Kansas where his love for Christian faith and agriculture first took root.
-After earning a B.A. in Music from Bethel College (KS), Nathan spent six years doing ecumenical youth ministry on the eastern shore of Maryland, and two years farming back in Kansas.
-After farming, Nathan earned an M.Div. and a Ph.D.
-(Practical Theology, Christian Education and Formation) from Princeton Theological Seminary.
+After earning a BA in music from Bethel College (Kansas), Nathan spent six years doing ecumenical youth ministry on the Eastern Shore of Maryland, and two years farming back in Kansas.
+After farming, Nathan earned an MDiv and a PhD (practical theology, Christian education and formation) from Princeton Theological Seminary.
 His scholarship explores the integration of theological education and agrarianism, and he sees the Farminary as a locus for enacting that integration.
-Ordained in the Mennonite Church (USA), Nathan engages Farminary work as integral to his calling to teaching ministry.
+Ordained in the Mennonite Church (USA), Stucky engages Farminary work as integral to his calling to teaching ministry.
 He lives in Princeton, New Jersey, with his wife and three children.